kingan1/Housing-Data-Visualization/README.md

 Selenium is used to scrape websites, where we get our housing data from.
 1. Navigate to the link above
 2. Open a terminal
-    + If pip is not installed on your computer, it can be installed from [here](https://pip.pypa.io/en/stable/installing)
+    + If pip is not installed on your computer, it can be installed [here](https://pip.pypa.io/en/stable/installing)
-3. Run the pip command found in Section 1.2
+3. Type this command: `pip install selenium`
+4. Hit ENTER
-4. Navigate to section 1.3
+5. Navigate to section 1.3 from the link above
-5. Download the Firefox link
+6. Download the Firefox link

 To confirm Selenium was downloaded correctly, follow these steps
 1. Open a terminal
 2. Type: `python`
+3. Hit ENTER
-3. Type: `from selenium import webdriver`
+4. Type: `from selenium import webdriver`
+5. Hit ENTER

 If this command executes with no errors, Selenium has been installed correctly!